Zero6992/chatGPT-discord-bot/README.md

 5. You're all set for [Step 3](#step-3-run-the-bot-on-the-desktop)

-## Step 2: Mircrosoft Bing authentication
+## Step 2: Microsoft Bing authentication
 1. **Rename the file `cookies.dev.json` to `cookies.json`**

-2. Go to https://bing.com/chat and log in your Mircrosoft account
+2. Go to https://bing.com/chat and log in your Microsoft account

 3. Use Cookie Editor or similar extensions to export the cookies